BrianBrophy/OpenStack-Installation/README.md

 <pre>git clone https://github.com/BrianBrophy/OpenStack-Installation.git</pre>

 - Edit icehouse-install.ini and ensure configuration looks good.
-Pay close attention to the compute section, ensuring the references to the control node addresses are correct.
+Within the control section, be sure the network_address_management matches the IP of your Control Node's manegement interface.
+Pay close attention to the compute section, ensuring the references to the network interfaces are correct.

 <pre>vi icehouse-install.ini</pre>